billpwchan/Path-Advisor-Frontend/docs/advanced/README.md

 class HelloWorld extends React.Component {
   shouldComponentUpdate(nextProps) {
     return;
-    nextProps.searchAreaInputStore.from.name !==
-      this.props.searchAreaInputStore.from.name ||
-      nextProps.searchAreaInputStore.to.name !==
+    nextProps.to.name !== this.props.to.name
-        this.props.searchAreaInputStore.to.name;
   }

   render() {
     console.log(
-      "This message will only be logged if the value from.name and to.name inside object searchAreaInputStore are changed, even if users click search multiple times"
+      "This message will only be logged if the value to.name are changed, even if users click on the items multiple times" );
-    );
     return null;
   }